scrapy/scrapy/docs/topics/request-response.rst

        see :ref:`topics-request-response-ref-errbacks` below.
     :type errback: callable

+    :param flags:  Flags sent to the request, can be used for logging or similar purposes.
+    :type flags: list

     .. attribute:: Request.url

         A string containing the URL of this request.
 Keep in mind that this